openid/fapi/fapi-2_0-message-signing.md

 1. when the request contains a request body, shall reject requests that are missing `content-digest` in the signature.

-**NOTE:** This specification doesn't specify the exact means by which a Resource Server can retrieve the key for the Client.
-The Resource Server can obtain an identifier for the Client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
-With a Client identifier and the `keyid` in the `Signature-Input` field, the Resource Server can retrieve the key from a trusted third party or by some other means.
+**NOTE:** This specification doesn't specify the exact means by which a resource server can retrieve the key for the client.
+The resource server can obtain an identifier for the client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
+With a client identifier and the `keyid` in the `Signature-Input` field, the resource server can retrieve the key from a trusted third party or by some other means.

 ### Requirements for signing and verifying resource responses

-#### Resource Servers
+#### Resource servers

 Resource servers responding with a signed resource response act in the role of "signer" as defined by [@!I-D.ietf-httpbis-message-signatures].
 This signer

-1. shall create an HTTP Message Signature for the response as described in [@!I-D.ietf-httpbis-message-signatures];
+1. shall create an HTTP message signature for the response as described in [@!I-D.ietf-httpbis-message-signatures];
 1. shall cryptographically link the response to the request by including the request method, request target-uri and (if applicable) the request content-digest in the response signature input by means of the `req` boolean flag defined in Section 2.4 of [@!I-D.ietf-httpbis-message-signatures];